Neeld History, Family Crest & Coats of Arms

 - Frank Lawrence Neeld, aged 55, who landed in America, in 1907

 - Lawrence Bradfd.
-Neeld, aged 25, who emigrated to the United States, in 1907
+Neeld, aged 25, who immigrated to the United States, in 1907

-- Beartix Neeld, aged 43, who emigrated to the United States from Malmesbury, England, in 1910
+- Beartix Neeld, aged 43, who immigrated to the United States from Malmesbury, England, in 1910

 Contemporary Notables of the name Neeld (post 1700)